 Of course these ‘pet community influencers’ do make a lot of money off their blog posts and YouTube videos that tell you to add veggies....mostly because humans love their veggies.

 This message appeals to pet parents soft spot.

 It is about the love!

-Pet parents think if they add veggies to their dogs food they are doing a great service to their small fur child by adding more love.
+Pet parents think if they add veggies to their dogs food they are doing a great service to their small fur child by adding more love and nutrition.
 You know how parents are always telling their human kids...eat your vegetables, they are so good for you!

 Thinking it is a wonderful, healthy addition.
 Makes us humans feel good.
 Plus people with bigger dogs can justify feeding raw if 25% is veggie matter.

 Some online sources suggest a general guideline that if veggie is included in your pet’s diet, it makes up around 25% (like Dr. Peter Dobias, Dr. Becker & Rodney Habib) Most people think feeding raw pasture raised meat is too pricey for the majority so adding organic veggies is the second best thing...everyone seems to think that is what is true anyway.